 Rain or shine, Minneapolis is filled with activities for everyone.

-Here in Mill City, we're experts at adjusting to weather patterns.
-If you're looking for some indoor things to do while waiting for the sun to come back out, we have a few ideas for both kids and adults.
-Rain is never an excuse for you not to explore some of Minneapolis' best attractions.
-Here are a few of our favorite things to do when umbrellas are involved.
+Here in Mill City, we're used to changing weather patterns.
+If you're waiting for the sun to come out and looking for ways to play indoors, we have ideas for the whole family.
+A little rain shouldn't stop you from exploring Minneapolis attractions.
+Here are a few of our favorite things to do when we get caught in the rain.

-Want to avoid driving in the conditions?
-Let Metro Transit drive you around during the rainstorm!
+Want to avoid driving in rainy conditions?
+Let Metro Transit take you through the storm!

 In a city where there are more than 80 professional theater companies, staying inside to watch a performance is no problem.
-The historic and famous Guthrie Theater hosts both contemporary and classic plays and the Orpheum is where you will most likely find a Broadway production.
-No guarantees on Hamilton tickets though.
-To see some local talent, which there is plenty of, find a comedy show at Brave New Workshop or a cultural performance at the Mixed Blood Theatre.
+The historic and famous Guthrie Theater hosts both contemporary and classic plays and the Orpheum is where you will most likely find a Broadway production, like Hamilton, which is back for the second time in Minneapolis.
+To see some local talent, which there is plenty of, find a comedy show at Acme or a cultural performance at the Mixed Blood Theatre.

-If you are looking for a show that will entertain the kids, the Children’s Theater Company puts on plays of children’s stories, including nostalgic favorites like Dr. Seuss.
+If you are looking for a show that will entertain the kids, the Children’s Theater Company puts on plays of children’s stories, including nostalgic favorites like Dr. Seuss stories.
 The Riverview Theater is a cheap movie theater option that will transport you back in time to a 1950’s cinema.
-Here you can see Hollywood blockbusters, Indie films and cult classics, for only $2-3 a ticket.

 Music lovers, don’t worry there are plenty of places for you as well.
 The Dakota Jazz Club and Icehouse are some great options if you like food with your live music.
 Looking to dance away the rainy day blues?
 Famous Minneapolis music venues like First Avenue and The Cabooze keep everyone dancing into the early hours of the morning to a wide variety of musical artists.